-- Tuition payments may be made using cash, check, ACH payments (one time and reoccurring), and credit cards.
-A charge of 3% will be assessed when using credit cards. - ACG encourages families to create an account on the Procare Parent App for classroom communication and tuition payments.
+- ❖ Placement and tuition of a child is based on the age of the child on August 31st of the current school year. - Tuition payments may be made using cash, check, ACH payments (one time and reoccurring), and credit cards.
+A charge of 3% will be assessed when using credit cards. - ❖ ACG encourages families to create an account on the Procare Parent App for classroom communication and tuition payments.
 The app is available for iOS and Android devices.
-Instructions will be emailed to families prior to the child's first day of school. - Tuition is due in advance on the first day of the month.
+Instructions will be emailed to families prior to the child's first day of school. - ❖ Tuition is due in advance on the first day of the month.
 Extended care charges are due during the first week of the following month services were provided.
-Example: September tuition due September 1; September extended care due prior to October 10. - An early drop off fee of \$20 is charged if your child is dropped off prior to 8:25 or 8:55 and early care is not part of your child's registered schedule.
+Example: September tuition due September 1; September extended care due prior to October 10. - ❖ An early drop off fee of \$20 is charged if your child is dropped off prior to 8:25 or 8:55 and early care is not part of your child's registered schedule.
 A late pick up is charged at a rate of \$40.00 after 1:10, 3:10, 4:40.
-The early/late pickup fee will increase by double per occurrence. - ✤ A Late pickup fee of \$50 plus \$5 per minute will be charged after 5:35 p.m. - If your child is not picked up by 5:40 and no one contacts the school, then the emergency contacts will be contacted. - CYFD/law enforcement will be contacted if your child is not picked up by 6 pm. - Tuition and extended care charges that are paid after the tenth of the month in which they are due are subject to a \$30 late fee.
+The early/late pickup fee will increase by double per occurrence. - ❖ A Late pickup fee of \$50 plus \$5 per minute will be charged after 5:35 p.m. - ❖ If your child is not picked up by 5:40 and no one contacts the school, then the emergency contacts will be contacted. - CYFD/law enforcement will be contacted if your child is not picked up by 6 pm. - ❖ Tuition and extended care charges that are paid after the tenth of the month in which they are due are subject to a \$30 late fee.
 If tuition is not paid by the last school day of the month, the late fee will increase to \$50.
 If tuition is paid late a second time, the late fee is increased to \$50 and becomes \$100 if tuition is not paid by the end of the month.
 If tuition is late a third time, the late fee automatically becomes \$100.
-The late fee is assessed once per month and added to your bill on the 11th day. - Statements for outstanding charges are updated in Procare Parent Account\ on the 11th day of the month and will include tuition, extended care charges, and late fees. - If payment is made by credit card any refund will be made to card used for the original transaction.
+The late fee is assessed once per month and added to your bill on the 11th day. - ❖ Statements for outstanding charges are updated in Procare Parent Account on the 11th day of the month and will include tuition, extended care charges, and late fees. - If payment is made by credit card any refund will be made to card used for the original transaction.